Brussels Sprout Chopped Salad

 This post may include affiliate links.
 Thank you for your support.

-Keeping with the salad theme I’m back with another winning vegetarian salad for you and this time it’s a chopped brussels sprout salad.
-This one is unique in that there are no salad greens involved, just sprouts.
+I’m back with another winning vegetarian salad for you and this time it’s a shaved brussels sprout salad

 A white plate with a serving of the Brussels sprout chopped salad.